sunshinepdf/MCO1-CCDSALG/README.md

 <h3 align="center">MCO1-CCDSALG: Convex Hull</h3>

   <p align="center">
     This project computes the convex hull of a given set of 2D points using the **Graham's Scan** algorithm.
-When run, the program accepts a text file input containing the data to be computed and outputs a text file of the computed data. _This project was created by: Nathan Laborda, Ashley Fiona Lee, and Khyle Villorente in partial completion of their requirements for the course CCDSALG._
+When run, the program accepts a text file input containing the data to be computed and outputs a text file of the computed data. _This project was created by: Nathan Laborada, Ashley Fiona Lee, and Khyle Villorente in partial completion of their requirements for the course CCDSALG._
     <br />
     <a href="https://github.com/sunshinepdf/MCO1-CCDSALG">View Demo</a>
     <br />